-Over the 7-day period from March 23 to March 29, 2020 Lake releases in the amount of 1,800 acre-feet entered STA-2 and 1,700 were sent to STA-3/4.
+Over the 7-day period from March 23 to March 29, 2020 Lake releases in the amount of 1,300 acre-feet entered STA-3/4.
 No Lake releases were sent to the Lake Worth Lagoon through the C-51 canal.
 Stage in WCA-1 is in Zone A1 of the regulation schedule.
 Stage in WCA-2A is in Zone B of the regulation schedule and below Floor elevation.
 WCA-3A stage is in Zone E of the regulation schedule.